-The Boulder Rural Fire Protection District (BRFPD) is located in Boulder County, Colorado.
-BRFPD covers an area of 25 square miles, and has approximately 17,000 residents.
-The district consists of several islands of responsibility bordered by various other suppression agencies including the Rocky Mountain Fire Protection District, City of Boulder Fire Department, Four Mile Fire Protection District, Mountain View Fire Protection District, Left Hand Fire Protection District, Sunshine Fire Protection District, and Boulder Mountain Fire Protection District.
+The City of Boulder is located in Boulder County, Colorado.
+The City Of Boulder covers an area of 24 square miles, and has approximately 93,000 residents.
+City lands are bordered by various other suppression agencies including the Rocky Mountain Fire Protection District, Boulder Rural Fire Protection District, Lefthand Fire Protection District, Four Mile Fire Protection District, Boulder Mountain Fire Protection District, Sunshine Fire Protection District, Sugarloaf Fire Protection District, Hygiene Fire Protection District, Mountain View Fire Protection District, Coal Creek Fire Protection District, Indian Peaks Fire Protection District, Nederland Fire Department, Louisville Fire Department, and the Boulder Ranger District of the USFS.

-FIGURE 1: Typical Area
+FIGURE 1.
+Typical Area

-For the purposes of this report, communities have been assessed for the hazards and risks that occur inside the district boundaries.
+For the purposes of this report, communities have been assessed for the hazards and risks that occur inside the department boundaries.
 GIS work for this project has been extended to a project boundary beyond the district boundaries.
-Unless noted otherwise, rankings and descriptions of communities, as well as hazard and risk recommendations, pertain only to the portions of those areas that lie within the boundaries of the Boulder Rural Fire Protection District.
+Unless noted otherwise, rankings and descriptions of communities, as well as hazard and risk recommendations, pertain only to the portions of those areas that lie within the boundaries of the City of Boulder.

-The district has two distinct areas, the plains and the foothills.
+The fire department service area lies within two distinct areas, the plains and the foothills.
 The Plains life zone, 3,500 to 5,500 feet, is where the majority of study area population resides.
 It is dominated by grasslands, tall grass prairie remnants and riparian vegetation (including cattails, cottonwoods and other riparian hardwoods and shrubs) growing along water courses and in drainages.
-The foothill area is considered to be in the Foothill / Montane life zone (6,000'-10,000') of the eastern slope of the Northern Colorado Front Range.1 The dominant vegetation is ponderosa pine (Pinus ponderosa) and Douglas fir (Pseudotsuga menziesii).
-The foothill area also contains dense stands of mixed conifers primarily on north facing slopes.
-Dense riparian shrub corridors and open canopy woodlands broken by large grass meadows also exist in this area.
+The foothills area is considered to be in the Foothill/ Montane life zone (6,000'-10,000') of the eastern slope of the Northern Colorado Front Range.1 The dominant vegetation is Ponderosa pine (Pinus ponderosa) and Douglas fir (Pseudotsuga menziesii).
+The foothills area also contains dense stands of mixed conifers primarily on north facing slopes.
+There are also dense riparian shrub corridors and open canopy woodlands broken by large grass meadows in this area.

-Figure 2 and Table 2 show the communities that define the WUI study area.
-For the purposes of this project, the most populated areas were divided into 10 communities.
+Figure 3 and Table 2 show the communities that define the WUI study area.
+For the purposes of this project, the wildland urban interface areas were divided into 10 communities.
 Each community represents certain dominant hazards from a wildfire perspective.
 The overall hazard ranking of these communities is determined by considering the following variables: fuels, topography, structural flammability, availability of water for fire suppression, egress and navigational difficulties, as well as other hazards, both natural and manmade.
 The methodology for this assessment uses the WHR community hazard rating system developed specifically to evaluate communities within the WUI for their relative wildfire hazard.2 The WHR model combines physical infrastructure such as structure density and roads, and fire behavior components like fuels and topography, with the field experience and knowledge of wildland fire experts.
 For more information on the WHR methodology please see Appendix B.

-1 Elevation limits for life zones were based on life zone ranges from: Jack Carter, "Trees and Shrubs of Colorado" (Boulder, CO, Johnson Books, 1998).
+1 Elevation limits for life zones were based on life zone ranges from: Jack Carter, Trees and Shrubs of Colorado, Johnson Books, Boulder, CO, 1998.

-2 C. White, "Community Wildfire Hazard Rating Form" Wildfire Hazard Mitigation and Response Plan, Colorado State Forest Service, Ft.
+2 C. White, "Community Wildfire Hazard Rating Form," in Wildfire Hazard Mitigation and Response Plan, Colorado State Forest Service, Ft.
 Collins, CO, 1986.